eckesm/capstone-project-2-frontend/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+If the backend is startee first, you will need to allow the frontend server to run on [http://localhost:3001](http://localhost:3001) instead.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.